shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Ashes: 1 Spell Point.
 When this spell would automatically disappear, it instead lingers for 1 minute, then disappears.

 You learn one Bond Affinity option at level 2.
 You gain Bond Affinity options as you level up, as shown in the class table.
 You may not unlearn a Bond Affinity option, and when you may learn a new Bond Affinity option, you may not replace a Bond Affinity option you already learned.

+You can apply Bond Affinity options to cantrips just like leveled spells.

 Bending Styles may also grant you extra Bond Affinity options.
 These do not count against the total Bond Affinity options that you know as shown in the class table.